-Most RTPs are a minimum of three (3) years of continuous training; however, the specialty of LAIM allows approval of residencies that can be completed in two (2) years of continuous training.
-All specialties allow non-traditional (intentionally non- continuous) RTPs that may be a maximum of 5 years in duration.
+Most RTPs are a minimum of three (3) years of continuous training; however, the specialties of LAIM and Neurology allow approval of residencies that can be completed in two (2) years of continuous training.
+All specialties allow non-traditional (intentionally non-continuous) RTPs that may be a maximum of 5 years in duration.
 All specialties stipulate that in a non-traditional residency, all of the requirements of a traditional residency must be met in full and that all training must take place within clearly defined, continuous blocks of training time.
 Cardiology - LAIM - Neurology - Oncology - SAIM